vestbroyek/notes/Bare metal programming series/Lecture 2 - Interrupts and Memory Mapped IO.md

 Notice that MMIO32 just casts whatever address you pass it to a 32-bit integer.

 `libopencm3` does all of this work for us (not just when it comes to GPIO).

+## Improving our script and interrupts
+Instead of doing useless loops, we can keep track of time using the “sys tick”.

+To do so, we’ll set the frequency.
+We know the clock runs at 84 MHz, so 84 million cycles per second.
+For us, milliseconds is fine-grained enough.
+We pass in a sys tick frequency and the existing CPU frequency.
+Then we need to enable the counter.
+Finally, we need to work out how the sys tick will let us know what it is doing.
+It will do this using an **interrupt**.

+> An interrupt is a mechanism that will temporarily halt the main program’s execution to service an event (like a button press or sensor signal).